RULES FOR ALL COMPETITIONS (revised 26/4/18)

 11. Change of Rules

 Any change to these Rules requires a simple majority of those present and entitled to vote at an A.G.M. or S.G.M.
-Any active member who wishes to propose an alteration to these Rules must advise the Hon.
+Any League Playing Member or Non-League Playing Member who wishes to propose an alteration to these Rules must advise the Hon.
 Secretary in writing by 31 March.
+Any such proposal must be accompanied by written confirmation from the League Playing Member or Non-League Playing Member’s club secretary that the proposed change has the support of the majority of the members of their club.
 Club and Team Secretaries shall be advised of suggested changes in the notice calling the A.G.M. or S.G.M.